 PMG-ABC

-If you have been searching for the best technique to manage your inventory with hundreds or thousands of different items, we have got the answer: ABC Analysis (also known as ABC Classification).
+Suppose you have been searching for the best technique to manage your inventory with hundreds or thousands of different items.
+In that case, we have got the answer: ABC Analysis (also known as ABC Classification).

 • Category “C” approximately 50% of items or 5% of the annual consumption.